Kas Turkey beaches

 Along the Lycian way, you will not only get to see the spectacular views of the Turkish coast but also explore much of the ancient Lycian history including their mountain tombs.

 We unfortunately did not have time to embark on a Lycian hike but we wanted to mention it here anyway to at least let you know that it is an option.
+There are Lycian Way Hiking Tours available, including this 7-day Lycian Way Trek starting from Fethiye and ending in Kas!

 ℹ️📅 Planning your trip to Turkey?
 Make sure to check out our Complete Turkey Itinerary Guide where we share what places to go to, what to do there, where to stay, how to get around, and many essential tips!